Pyragon/cclient-latest-updates/README.md

 # cclient-latest-updates
-Plugin for the Cryogen Client to load latest updates for Cryogen projects.
+Widget for the Cryogen Client to load latest updates for Cryogen projects.